greenarrow2019/Ansible-Network-Automation/Network Diagram/Network-Implementation.md

 ## Routing Protocols

 * OSPF area 0: BackboneRT, ManagementRT1, and ManagementRT2.
-    * On BackboneRT, I used the command **ip route 0.0.0.0 0.0.0.0 G0/2** to to route all traffic to the Internet and added it to the routing table by using the command **default-information originate**.
+    * On BackboneRT, I used the command **ip route 0.0.0.0 0.0.0.0 G0/2** to route all traffic to the Internet and added it to the routing table by using the command **default-information originate**.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/12.png)